aws-quickstart/quickstart-ibm-liberty-eks/README.md

 ```
 aws s3 mb s3://<bucket-name> --region <AWS_REGION>
 ```
-4. Go into the parent directory of your local clone of the Quick Start templates and upload all the files to your S3 bucket:
+4. Go into the parent directory of your local clone of the Partner Solution templates and upload all the files to your S3 bucket:
 ```
 aws s3 cp quickstart-ibm-liberty-eks s3://<bucket-name>/quickstart-ibm-liberty-eks --recursive --acl public-read
 ```
 5. Once you’ve uploaded everything, you’re ready to deploy your stack from your S3 bucket.
-Login to [AWS console](https://aws.amazon.com/) and go to S3 bucket to copy the main template URL.
+Login to [AWS console](https://aws.amazon.com/) and go to S3 bucket → quickstart-ibm-liberty-eks folder to copy the main template's Object URL.
     1. To deploy into a new VPC and a new Amazon EKS cluster with an application, copy the Object URL of `templates/ibm-liberty-new-eks-with-app.template.yaml`
-    2. To Deploy into a new VPC and a new Amazon EKS cluster without an application, copy the Object URL of  `templates/ibm-liberty-new-eks-no-app.template.yaml`
+    2. To deploy into a new VPC and a new Amazon EKS cluster without an application, copy the Object URL of  `templates/ibm-liberty-new-eks-no-app.template.yaml`
 6. From AWS console go to Cloudformation → Create Stack.
 When specifying a template, paste in the Object URL copied in the previous step.
 7. Follow the parameter details to fill in the values and follow UI prompts to create the stack
     1. Provide following values for these parameters: